Vokality/mope-woocommerce/README.md

 - Then, click on `manage` to add customize the gateway and provide your API keys

 ## Bugs & Feature requests
-If you've found a bug or have a feature requests, you can create an [issue](https://github.com/Vokality/mope-php/issues)
+If you've found a bug or have a feature request, you can create an [issue](https://github.com/Vokality/mope-php/issues)